genesiscommunitysuccess/docs/docs/server-reference/operations/commands.md

 The script tries to connect to the RDBMS currently specified in the arguments.
 It generates Genesis dictionary fields for column names and their types, and it creates tables with their fields and keys.

-There are a few considerations we should be aware of:
+There are a few considerations you should be aware of:

-* If a column name (e.g. DATE) is found across several tables but has the same type, only one field will be specified in the dictionary.
-Contrarily, if the same column name is found in different tables with different types, a new field will be created keeping the column name and adding the table name (e.g. CALENDAR) in the following fashion: DATE_IN_CALENDAR.
-The script will output this event on screen so we can fix the name and/or type manually later on.
+* If a column name (e.g. DATE) is found in several tables, but it always has the same type, only one field will be specified in the dictionary.
+However, if the same column name is found in different tables with different types, a new field will be created, keeping the column name and adding the table name (e.g. CALENDAR) in the following fashion: DATE_IN_CALENDAR.
+The script will output this event on screen so you can fix the name and/or type manually later on.
 * The types are mapped from [http://docs.oracle.com/javase/8/docs/api/java/sql/Types.html](http://docs.oracle.com/javase/8/docs/api/java/sql/Types.html "http://docs.oracle.com/javase/8/docs/api/java/sql/Types.html") to Genesis dictionary types.
-As a matter of fact, each database can have their own data types, and the JDBC may interpret them differently.
+As a matter of fact, each database can have its own data types, and the JDBC may interpret them differently.
 For example, in an early test, TIMESTAMP(8) in an Oracle database was interpreted as type OTHER in java.sql.Types.
-Therefore this tool is not 100% accurate and results should be checked for correctness.
+Therefore, this tool is not 100% accurate and results should be checked for correctness.
 * If there is no mapping available for the java.sql.Type retrieved by the column metadata query, it will be mapped by default to the Genesis dictionary type "STRING".
 This event will be shown on standard output too, so we can know there is an uncommon type we should take care of.
 * Every time a table is successfully parsed, the script will give feedback: "TABLE USERS complete".
 * VIEWS won't be parsed.